 Checking the main relay circuit

-When the ignition is turned on or the key is turned to the START position, the main relay is energized.
-The main relay then energizes fuses Ef12 and Ef15 on the fuse box in the engine compartment.
+When the ignition is turned on or the key is moved to the START position, voltage is supplied to the main relay.
+The main relay then supplies voltage to fuses Ef12 and Ef15 in the fuse box in the engine compartment.

-- An intermittent problem can be caused by a loose connection, frayed insulation, or a broken wire under the insulation.
+- An intermittent problem could be caused by a poor connection, worn insulation, or a broken wire under the insulation.

-- A faulty main relay will render the vehicle unable to start.
+- A faulty main relay will prevent the vehicle from starting.
 There will be no voltage at the fuel injectors.
-Without voltage, the fuel injectors do not function.
+Without voltage, the fuel injectors will not function.

 Checking the main relay circuit

-Does the test lamp light up on both terminals?
+Does the test light come on at both terminals?

 |